jmcollin78/versatile_thermostat/README.md

 This custom component for Home Assistant is an upgrade and is a complete rewrite of the component "Awesome thermostat" (see [Github](https://github.com/dadge/awesome_thermostat)) with addition of features.

 >![New](images/new-icon.png) _*Latest releases*_
+> * **Release 6.5** :
+> - Added a new function allowing the automatic shutdown and restart of a VTherm `over_climate` [585](https://github.com/jmcollin78/versatile_thermostat/issues/585)
+> - Improved management of openings at startup.
+Allows to memorize and recalculate the state of an opening when restarting Home Assistant [504](https://github.com/jmcollin78/versatile_thermostat/issues/504)
 > * **Release 6.0**:
 > - Added entities from the Number domain to configure preset temperatures [354](https://github.com/jmcollin78/versatile_thermostat/issues/354)
 > - Complete redesign of the configuration menu to remove temperatures and use a menu instead of a configuration tunnel [354](https://github.com/jmcollin78/versatile_thermostat/issues/354)